RoadrunnerWMC/ndspy/docs/source/api/code.rst

     .. py:attribute:: data

-        The :py:class:`bytes` object containing the decompressed code for this overlay.
+        The :py:class:`bytearray` object containing the decompressed code for this overlay.

     .. py:attribute:: compressed